-101 102 103 104 105 106

-Observed Number of curtains Normalized Number of curtains x 1000 10 Hz Samples

-Figure 3.
-The distribution of observed curtains by L shell and MLT.
-Panel a shows the locations of all observed curtains used in this study.
-Panel b shows the curtain distribution normalized by the number of quality 10 Hz samples taken in each bin, shown in panel c.
-The white bins in panels a and b show where no curtains were observed.
-In panel c the white bins show where AC6 did not take any 10 Hz data at the same location.

 dashed green lines.
-Both microbursts and curtains are observed during active geomagnetic times, but curtains are also observed relatively more often at low geomagnetic activity.
+Both microbursts and curtains are observed during active geomagnetic times, but curtains are also found relatively more often at low geomagnetic activity.
 Lastly, we normalized the microburst and curtain distributions in Fig. 4a assuming an unrealistic, but insightful, scenario where any AE index is equally probable.
-The normalized distributions are shown in Fig. 4b and they emphasize that both curtains and microbursts occurrence frequency increases with AE index.
+The normalized distributions are shown in Fig. 4b and they emphasize that both curtains and microbursts occurrence frequency increases with the AE index.

 5.3 Local Atmospheric Precipitation

 Figure 5a shows a map of the northern BLC region in the North Atlantic.
 The solid blue line is the northern boundary where an electron that mirrors locally at 700 km has a conjugate mirror point at 100 km in the SAA.
-Immediately south of the solid blue line, the conjugate mirror altitude rapidly decreases towards, and below, sea level.
+Immediately south of the solid blue line, the conjugate mirror altitude rapidly decreases towards sea level.
 The dashed blue line is the boundary where the conjugate mirror point altitude is at sea level.
-South of this line the mirror point is inside the Earth.
+South of this line, the mirror point is inside the Earth.
 For reference, AC6 takes about 30 seconds to move between the solid and dashed blue curves.
-The two dotted black curves in Fig. 5a are roughly the boundary of the outer radiation belt, defined as L = 4 − 8.
+The two dotted black curves in Fig. 5a is roughly the boundary of the outer radiation belt, defined as L = 4 − 8.

 We found 36 curtains that were observed inside the BLC region.
-Figure 5b-e shows 4 curtain examples (AC6-B time shifted by the in-track lag), along with the AC6 in-track lag, L and MLT during the observations annotated.
+Figure 5b-e shows four curtain examples (AC6-B time-shifted by the in-track lag), along with the AC6 in-track lag, L and MLT during the observations annotated.
 The AC6 locations where these curtains were observed are shown in Fig. 5a with the red stars and the corresponding panel labels.

 6 Discussion